Last updated: ET

 Different entry rules may apply when travelling with a temporary passport or an emergency travel document.
 Before you leave, check with the closest diplomatic mission for your destination.

-Tourist visa: Not required (for stays of 30 days or less)
+Tourist visa: not required for stays of up to 30 days

 Children and travel